mmtn/deposition-molecular-dynamics/README.rst

     - finalisation: the final simulation state is analysed and the data is stored

-In the finalisation stage each iteration is assessed to be either a success or a failure.
-Successful iterations are stored in the `iterations` directory and the final state of the iteration is used as the initial state of the following iteration.
-Failed iterations are stored in the `failed` directory and the calculation returns to the state before the failed iteration.
+In the finalisation stage each iteration is assessed to be either a success or a failure using :doc:`postprocessing <modules/postprocessing>` routines.
+It is possible to code your own routines to check for success or failure.
+Successful iterations are stored in a directory and the final state of the iteration is used as the initial state of the following iteration.
+Failed iterations are stored in a different directory and the calculation returns to the state before the failed iteration.

 The calculation is finalised when either the total number of iterations or the maximum number of failed iterations is exceeded.